sidward14/gan-lab/README.md

 + You have the flexibility to think about what to do with your trained model after its trained rather than all at once, such as:
   + whether you want to save/load your trained model/learner
   + what learner.config parameters you want to change before training again
-+ You can always stop the kernel during training and then resume again and it will work
++ You can always stop the kernel during training, do something else, and then resume again and it will work

 --------------------------------------------------------------------------------